-In most decisions, there are variables over which leadership has control, such as how much to establish supply lines, modernize a ship, use network centricity to gather intelligence, etc. Similarly, business leaders have options in what they charge for a product or how much to invest in a project or which projects they should choose in a portfolio when they are constrained by budgets or resources.
+In most decisions, there are variables over which you have control, such as how much to charge for a product or how much to invest in a project or which projects you should choose in a portfolio when you are constrained by a budget or resources.
+These controlled variables are called decision variables.
+Finding the optimal values for decision variables can make the difference between reaching an important goal and missing that goal.
 These decisions could also include allocating financial resources, building or expanding facilities, managing inventories, and determining product-mix strategies.
 Such decisions might involve thousands or millions of potential alternatives.
 Considering and evaluating each of them would be impractical or even impossible.
-These controlled variables are called decision variables.
-Finding the optimal values for decision variables can make the difference between reaching an important goal and missing that goal.
 An optimization model can provide valuable assistance in incorporating relevant variables when analyzing decisions, and finding the best solutions for making decisions.
 Optimization models often provide insights that intuition alone cannot.
 An optimization model has three major elements: decision variables, constraints, and an objective.
-In short, the optimization methodology finds the best combination or permutation of decision variables (e.g., best way to deploy troops, build ships, which projects to execute) in every conceivable way such that the objective is maximized (e.g., strategic value, enemy assets destroyed, return on investment) or minimized (e.g., risk and costs) while still satisfying the constraints (e.g., time, budget, and resources).
+In short, the optimization methodology finds the best combination or permutation of decision variables (e.g., which projects to execute) in every conceivable way such that the objective is maximized (e.g., strategic value, revenues, and return on investment) or minimized (e.g., risk and costs) while still satisfying the constraints (e.g., time, budget, and resources).

 Obtaining optimal values generally requires that you search in an iterative or ad hoc fashion.
 This search involves running one iteration for an initial set of values, analyzing the results, changing one or more values, rerunning the model, and repeating the process until you find a satisfactory solution.
 This process can be very tedious and time consuming even for small models, and often it is not clear how to adjust the values from one iteration to the next.
 A more rigorous method systematically enumerates all possible alternatives.
 This approach guarantees optimal solutions if the model is correctly specified.
 Suppose that an optimization model depends on only two decision variables.
-If each variable has 10 possible values, trying each combination requires 100 iterations (10^2 alternatives).
+If each variable has 10 possible values, trying each combination requires 100 iterations (102 alternatives).
 If each iteration is very short (e.g., 2 seconds), then the entire process could be done in approximately three minutes of computer time.
-However, instead of two decision variables, consider six, then consider that trying all combinations requires 1,000,000 iterations (10^6 alternatives).
+However, instead of two decision variables, consider six, then consider that trying all combinations requires 1,000,000 iterations (106 alternatives).
 It is easily possible for complete enumeration to take many years to carry out.
-Therefore, optimization has always been a fantasy until now, with the advent of sophisticated software and computing power, coupled with smart heuristics and algorithms, such analyses can be done within minutes.
+Therefore, optimization has always been a fantasy until now, with sophisticated software and computing power, coupled with smart heuristics and algorithms, such analyses can be done within minutes.